BollinsureLife Insurance

 How age affects your term life premium

 Term life rates are locked at your application age.
 The younger you apply, the lower your rate for the full term.
-These are illustrative rates for a healthy non-smoker — $500K, 20-year term.
+Illustrative rates for a healthy non-smoker — $500K, 20-year term.

 $500K 20-Year Term — Monthly Premium